daz-codes/swifty/pages/about.md

 ## About This Site

-This is a super fast SPA blog engine that uses Turbo.
+This is a super fast SPA static site generate.

+It uses [Turbo](https://turbo.hotwired.dev) to make page navigation super swift.

-Create a blog in no time using just markdown files!
+Create a website or blog in no time using just markdown files!

 ![Relaxing plants](images/test.jpg)